-ADSM is proud to have such an internationally recognized leader in innovation and entrepreneurship to partner with and bring world renowned education to the people of Abu Dhabi.
+ADSM is proud to be associated with such an internationally recognized leader in innovation and entrepreneurship.
+The association with ICBS provides students at ADSM with an opportunity to attend Summer courses at the Imperial College.

 E2.
 Admission Requirements

 Applicants to the MBA program must demonstrate their potential for graduate work through previous academic performance and professional work experience in addition to an ability to make unique contributions to the classroom.
 Each applicant will be assessed on a case-by-case basis where past academic achievement and potential will be considered in conjunction with professional work experiences, community activities, personal recommendations, etc. Please refer to Section B1 of this catalog for specific requirements.